The Lost Ancestral Peanut Of The South Is Revived

 That year the 12 seeds became 1,200, then 60,000 in 2014, a million in 2015, and this year, 15 million.
 About 30 artisanal growers are also producing smaller crops in 2016.
 The project has been funded by the Carolina Gold Rice Foundation, grain purveyor Anson Mills and its founder, Glenn Roberts, and the South Carolina Peanut Board.

-Chef Parker says he created a riff on groundnut cakes for a supper raising funds for ongoing efforts to revive the melting-pot cuisine that once thrived from the Carolinas down to Jacksonville, Fl.
+Chef Parker says he created a riff on groundnut cakes for a supper raising funds for ongoing efforts to revive the melting-pot cuisine that once thrived from the Carolinas down to Jacksonville, Fla.

 "We used the groundnut cake as an inspiration, but we titled our confection Velvet Elvis.
 It was roasted banana curd, toasted peanuts, bacon, a reduction of hot sauce and molasses, inside a puff pastry."